JSBrenio/TCSS452-AreYouSure/project_report/README.md

 ![Current Synchro UI lanes/volumes/timing Visuals](images/synchro-ui-menus-1.png)

 This introduces navigation challenges to new users of Synchro, and it doesn't help that multiple of the same settings can be found in different menus, lacking distinction.

-**Redesign**:
+### Redesign Walkthrough

+When an intersection is created, a button appears at the center.
+Clicking this button opens menus for each road, allowing users to access relevant settings directly.

 ![Task 1-1 Visual](images/digital-prototype-task-1-new-1.png)

+Each menu pops up as an overlay, reducing the need to navigate through multiple menus and making it easier to focus on the current task.

 ![Task 1-2 Visual](images/digital-prototype-task-1-new-2.png)

+Users can add new row settings for all menus using the plus icon at the bottom-left, streamlining the process of entering and editing data.

 ![Task 1-3 Visual](images/digital-prototype-task-1-new-3.png)

-This holistic design hopes to mitigate the navigation issue by incoporating popups for each road to be worked on.
+This holistic design aims to mitigate navigation issues by incorporating contextual popups for each road, helping users work more efficiently and with less confusion.

-When an intersection is made, a button will appear at the center.
-When the user clicks on the button, menus for each road will popup with relevant the settings - there's also the option to add new row settings for all menus via the plus icon at the bottom-left.

 ### 2: Importing Map Data into Synchro

 **Task Context:**
 Old experienced users of Synchro had to import map data from third-party services such as Google maps in order to scale their roads correctly onto the UI.
 The new version of Synchro tries to fix this by integrating Bing maps into Synchro.
 But we wanted to keep the familiarity and routine for new and old users by adding overlays and further integration with other third-party services.

-**Redesign**:
+### Redesign Walkthrough

+The redesigned workflow for importing map data into Synchro focuses on clarity, integration, and ease of use for both new and experienced users.

+We use an import button (directly in the top middle of the interface) for the user to begin the import process.
 ![Task 2-1 Visual](images/digital-prototype-task-2-new-1.png)

+The import screen presents clear options for importing map data, reducing confusion and guiding users toward the most common actions.

+Next, users can select from integrated third-party services, such as Google Maps or Bing Maps, to import their desired map data:

 ![Task 2-2 Visual](images/digital-prototype-task-2-new-2.png)

+This integration maintains familiarity for experienced users while offering streamlined access for newcomers.

+The user can then add roads (top left button) on the map overlay, which would then be transferred to Synchro after finalizing their links.

 <div style="display: flex; gap: 16px;">
   <img src="images/digital-prototype-task-2-new-3.png" alt="Task 2-3 Visual" style="width: 48%;">